KatherineMichel/python-and-django-resources/README.md

 https://www.youtube.com/watch?v=KDXhu4rxTNY&t=2028s

-Blogs
-https://nedbatchelder.com/blog/201803/is_python_interpreted_or_compiled_yes.html | Ned Batchelder: Is Python interpreted or compiled?
-Yes. https://www.curiousefficiency.org/posts/2015/10/languages-to-improve-your-python.html | 27 languages to improve your Python | Curious Efficiency https://vstinner.github.io/asyncio-proactor-cancellation-from-hell.html | Asyncio: Proactor Cancellation From Hell https://tirkarthi.github.io/programming/2019/05/08/f-string-debugging.html | f-string debugging in Python 3.8
-https://tirkarthi.github.io/programming/2019/05/23/pep-578-overview.html | Overview of runtime audits in PEP 578

 https://twitter.com/brettsky/status/1154908949956554752

-https://twitter.com/randal_olson/status/958389805259214849 | Randy Olson on Twitter: "One of the major reasons that #Python has been so successful is because it's an easy language to develop in and understand.
-Even if Python is sometimes slower than other languages, programmer time is always more expensive than compute time. https://t.co/x3rJHLrmvK #programming… https://t.co/TYhF2J4vfJ" https://developers.redhat.com/blog/2017/11/16/speed-python-using-rust/ | Speed up your Python using Rust - RHD Blog https://github.com/pypa/integration-test | pypa/integration-test: ensure core packaging tools work well with each other https://eli.thegreenplace.net/2015/yapf-yet-another-python-formatter/ | YAPF - Yet Another Python Formatter - Eli Bendersky's website https://twitter.com/zzzeek/status/1080934145239461890 | mike bayer on Twitter: "flake8 does not read from pyproject.toml, black does not read from setup.cfg. this is going well" https://twitter.com/WillingCarol/status/1062231087743565824 | Carol Willing on Twitter: "Take the best of both: Use recommonmark to convert markdown in Sphinx.
+https://eli.thegreenplace.net/2015/yapf-yet-another-python-formatter/ | YAPF - Yet Another Python Formatter - Eli Bendersky's website
+https://twitter.com/zzzeek/status/1080934145239461890 | mike bayer on Twitter: "flake8 does not read from pyproject.toml, black does not read from setup.cfg. this is going well" https://twitter.com/WillingCarol/status/1062231087743565824 | Carol Willing on Twitter: "Take the best of both: Use recommonmark to convert markdown in Sphinx.
 While I do like rst for all its cross-linking, markdown is easier for new users and contributors.… https://t.co/c0s4NAFvf3"